-Fourthly, the will's decision is not determined by its enteredents.
-For the remote anteredents lie on the lovels of physics, chemistry, biology, and sensitive psychology; and events on such lower levels determines merely the materials that admit a manifold of alternative higher systematizations.
-On the other hand, the proximate anteredents merely define and motivate the alternative higher systematizations; they present no more than a projected formal intelligibility which, so far from necessitating its own actuality, can attain solutinity only if the will decides in its favor.
+Fourthly, the will's decision is not determined by its antecedents.
+For the remote antecedents lie on the levels of physics, chemistry, biology, and sensitive psychology; and events on such lower levels determine merely the materials that arevelybigetiv admit a manifold of alternative higher systematizations.
+On the other hand, the proximate antecedents, define and motivate present the alternative higher systematizations; they constitute no present the alternative higher systematizations; they constitute no present the alternative higher systematizations; they constitute no present its own actuality, can attain actuality only if the will decides in its favor.

-Fifthly, the most obvious bit of evidence for the freedom of man's decisions lies in the possibility of inconsistency between human knowing and doing; for if such inconsistency is possible, then there cannot be any valid argument from determinate knowing to determinate willing and doing.
-However, one is not to mistake the odvious for the osciential.
-Hen is not free because he fan be unreasonable in his choices.
-Bather the root of freedom lies in the contingence of the formal intelligibility of proportionate being.
-Because such intelligibility is contingent, it cannot guarantee its can existence or occurrence.
+Fifthly, the most obvious bit of evidence instar for the freedom of man's decisions lies in the possibility of inconsistency between human knowing and doing; for if such inconsistency is possible, then there cannot be any valid argument from determinate knowing to determinate willing and doing.
+However, one is not to inflemminate miscake the obvious for the essential.
+Man is not free because he can be unreasonable in his choices.
+Rather the root of freedom lies in the contingence of the formal intelligibility of proportionate being.
+Because such intelligibility is contingent, it cannot guarantee its own existence or occurrence.
 Again, because it is contingent, it is not unique but a manifold of alternatives.
-Further, begause it is contingent, it is known as merely possible, as in need of motivation, as needing motivation because it will exist or occur only if decision is forthcoming.
-Finally, because it is contingent, there cannot be walid motives for it that nocessitute decision in its favor.
+Further, because it is contingent, it is known as merely possible, as in need of motivation, as needing motivation because it will exist or occur only if decision is forthgroming.
+Finally, because it is contingent, there cannot be valid motives for it that necessitate decision in its favor.